jietra/dendritic_segment_model/README.md

 Solid lines: simulated delays for different gamma frequencies.
 Dotted line (`:`): theoretical delay from free diffusion (`∝ x²`).
 Dash-dot line (`-·-`): delay predicted by the Green’s function for a point-source diffusion.
 → The simulated propagation shows an almost linear dynamic, with velocity growing with gamma frequency.
-We also notice that it is slower than free diffusion up till ~0.5-0.9mm (depending on gamma frequency) but faster at further positions.
-It aligns more closely with the Green’s function prediction: the convolution of the synaptic current (bi-exponential) with the Green function leads to a flatter dynamic in our simulation.
+It is slower than free diffusion up to ~0.5–0.9 mm (depending on frequency) but faster at longer ranges, aligning more closely with the Green’s function prediction.
+The convolution of the bi-exponential synaptic current with the Green’s function produces a flatter dynamic.

 Top-right: Logarithmic decay of peak amplitude (`log(ψ_max(x)/ψ_max(0)`) with distance.
 Solid lines: simulated attenuation for different gamma frequencies.
 Dotted line (`:`): theoretical attenuation from Rall’s passive cable law (`∝ exp(-x/λ)`).
-→ The simulated decay is steeper than Rall’s prediction, suggesting an effective λ ~10% lower.
+→ The simulated decay is steeper than Rall’s prediction, showing an effective λ ~10% lower.
+This difference arises because we compute the decay of the peak, whereas Rall’s λ characterizes global diffusion.
+Higher gamma frequencies extend the influence over longer distances, reducing the gap with Rall’s λ.

 Middle-left: Propagation delay between 0 and 1000 µm as a function of gamma frequency.
 → Higher frequencies lead to faster transmission, confirming frequency-dependent propagation.

-Middle-right: Ratio of calculated λ to theoretical λ (from Rall’s law) as a function of gamma frequency.
+Middle-right: Ratio of calculated λ (for peak propagation) to theoretical λ (from Rall’s law) as a function of gamma frequency.
 → The effective λ increases with frequency, but remains below the theoretical value, indicating localized synaptic effects.

 Bottom-left: Peak mean velocity as a function of distance to source.